vcaristo/hellgate_demos/apptainer/1_node/README.md

 # Count Features

-In this example, I count the number of features (parks, schools, sports fields) that are present in a set previously downloaded GIS files (see 'osm_download_1-node').
-There is 1 GIS file for each of the 3,223 counties in the continental US (CONUS).
+In this example, I count the number of features (parks, schools, sports fields) that are present in a a set of previously downloaded GIS files (see 'osm_download_1-node').
+The code is run in an Apptainer container on a single HPC node.
+In this demonstration, the dataset has been trimmed to include only data from the state of Alabama.

-While it's quite a bit of data, this operation is well within the reasonable capabilities of a personal computer.
-The HPC - and apptainer - was utilized mostly for learning purposes.
+Even with the data from the entire continential United States, this operation is well within the reasonable capabilities of a personal computer.
+The HPC - and Apptainer - was utilized mostly for learning purposes.

+This demonstration should execute in under 1 minute.
+The full operation took 27 minutes to complete.

 ## Running this code